 After changing and grabbing our swimsuits, we headed out to dinner.
 We opted for a nicer dinner at the Hotel Reykjahlid.
 By this point, the clouds had started to clear and the sun started to shine.
 The Icelandic horses were just outside the window running around and we were able to sit back and relax.
 This was one of our best meals in Iceland.
 We both had the pre-fix dinner.
 For starters, we both had a wonderfully delightful mushroom soup.
 My wife opted for fish (arctic char) and I had lamb.
 The skyr with berries dessert was excellent!
 While they had room to accommodate us early, by the end of our dinner, they were turning away patrons who did not have reservations.
 So that’s something to think about.

 After dinner, we went to the Myvatn Nature Baths (Jarðböðin við Mývatn – the sign from the highway isn’t in English).
-This is called Northern Iceland’s answer to the Blue Lagoon.
+This is called Northern Iceland’s answer to the Blue Lagoon and one of the top hot spring lagoons in the country.
 We had heard it called “rustic,” but found it to be like pools back in the U.S. The pool has a natural bottom and the hot water is piped in the middle.
 They do not have a stirring mechanism so some places in the pools can be scalding hot and others can be very cool – but that’s part of the fun as you wander around.
 We spent about an hour and half in the pool before heading back to the hotel and bed.